Table of Contents

 Overclocking Capability

 The processor has a locked multiplier, which prevents overclocking for most users.
-Only some branded boards from the LGA2011-3 heyday can slightly raise the bus frequency, increasing overall frequency by 3-5%, but such overclocking cannot change the overall picture.
+Only some branded boards from the LGA2011-3 heyday can slightly raise the bus frequency, increasing overall frequency by 3-5%, but such a minor change won’t make a meaningful difference in real-world performance.

 Performance and Tests

-E5 2667 v4 received a fairly high frequency, which positively affected the level of single-threaded performance – a weak point of the series.
-Although the lag behind more modern architectures is still noticeable, in many tasks the processor shows itself much more confidently than multi-core Xeons with low frequency.
+The E5-2667 v4 boasts relatively high clock speeds, which positively affect its single-core performance — a weak point of the series.
+Although the lag behind more modern architectures is still noticeable, the CPU performs significantly better in day-to-day tasks than high-core-count Xeons with lower clock speeds.

 CPU-Z